• Skip to primary navigation

 Do you live with an ugly dated door?
 Here is how we brightened our Entryway with a DIY Glass Door Insert.
 It's scary to think you can cut a hole in your front door, but look at this amazing transformation!

-We are planning on tackling our exterior of our home this year, and our shutters will be black, so I opted for a nice satin finish.
-It certainly complements the iron scrollwork beautifully!
+And our shutters will be black, so I opted for a nice satin finish.

 Do you live with an ugly dated door?
 Here is how we brightened our Entryway with a DIY Glass Door Insert.
 It's scary to think you can cut a hole in your front door, but look at this amazing transformation!

-Since our door faces south, and we get heavy winds, we opted to keep our storm door in place for additional insulation, so that got a fresh coat of black too.
+Since our door faces south, and we get heavy winds, we opted to keep our storm door in place.

 Do you live with an ugly dated door?
 Here is how we brightened our Entryway with a DIY Glass Door Insert.
 It's scary to think you can cut a hole in your front door, but look at this amazing transformation!